paulcarrtech/asciidoc-test-repo/My Antora Windows 11 Installation Guide.md

 ### Organize Antora Content Files

-This is the standard file and directory set:
+1. Organize your content with a structure similar to this example of the standard file and directory set:

 ```text
 <content_root_name>